stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 };
 ```

-Each face is comprised of indices into the vertices array:
+Each face is comprised of a quad of indices into the vertices array:

 ```java
 private static final int[][] FACES = {